learn-computer-graphics/blog/README.md

 # Learn Computer Graphics Blog

-Articles to promote our contents, generated with [Jupyter Book](https://jupyterbook.org/).
+Articles to promote our content, generated with [Jupyter Book](https://jupyterbook.org/).

 Access the blog [here](https://learn-computer-graphics.github.io/blog/).

+You can also follow our [RSS Feed](https://github.com/learn-computer-graphics/blog/commits.atom).